open-sauced/intro/CONTRIBUTING.md

    When you're done testing or making changes, you can stop the Live Server by clicking the "Exit" button in the VS Code status bar at the bottom-right corner.

+## Working with the Content

+The content in this course is written in [Markdown](https://www.markdownguide.org/).
+Please read the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

 ## Adding a New Section to a Chapter

 If your content falls under the category of one of the course chapters, please add it to the chapter by creating a subheading (heading 2).
 Otherwise, you can [add a brand new chapter](#adding-a-new-chapter-and-adding-it-to-the-sidebar).